 Component Estimate Description Project Development Purchase Price (BTA pending negotiation) Interconnection Costs Will be passed through and capped at Owner's Cost / Overheads Includes allowances for owner's project management team; owner's engineer; environmental and/or other permitting activities not included in Purchase Price; overheads such as internal labor and loadings to support construction from planning through construction; Administrative and General overheads ("A&G"); Allowance for Funds Used During Construction (AFUDC); expert consultant fees; and owner's contingency.
 Notes: (1) 1% A&G applied to Project Development, Interconnection Costs, Spare Parts, Study/Prework and Owner's Costs.
-(2) Owner's contingency includes any unforeseen cost during planning and construction addressed through change orders, or any additional cost related to a Spare Parts Purchase of critical and long lead time spare parts Study/Pre-work Includes generation transition asset allocation for IRP work (2016-2019) and planning/ preparation work conducted from 2020 through yearend 2022.
+(2) Owner's contingency includes any Spare Parts Purchase of critical and long lead time spare parts Study/Pre-work Includes generation transition asset allocation for IRP work (2016-2019) and planning/ preparation work conducted from 2020 through yearend 2022.
 Total \$636M

-1 Q. BEYOND PRICING, PLEASE PROVIDE AN OVERVIEW OF SIGNIFICANT TERMS FOR THE WIND PROJECT.
+Q. BEYOND PRICING, PLEASE PROVIDE AN OVERVIEW OF SIGNIFICANT TERMS FOR THE WIND PROJECT.

-A. The Wind Project substantive terms are confidential and some of the more significant of those terms are:
+3 A. The Wind Project substantive terms are confidential and some of the more significant of those terms are: